 - S glass: often known as structural glass, is a type of glass that is noted for its mechanical properties.

-Fiberglass is available in a variety of shapes to suit a variety of uses, the most common of which are:
+Fiberglass in Industrial Application is available in a variety of shapes to suit a variety of uses, the most common of which are: